w4rf0t/SRC_CTF_servercode/README.md

 ## Install

 1. Install dependencies: `pip3 install -r requirements.txt`

-   1. You can also use the `prepare.sh` script to install system dependencies using apt.
+   - You can also use the `sudo ./prepare.sh` script to install system dependencies using apt.

 2. Use `python3 serve.py` or `flask run` in a terminal to drop into debug mode.

 ## Configure verify email:
 - To enable verify email in ***Admin Config*** Page

 - And then in `/CTFd/utils/email/smtp.py`, change the ***gmail_user*** ,***sent_from*** and ***gmail_password***   (gmail app password)
 ![image](https://user-images.githubusercontent.com/61643034/198817396-ed3c0b4e-db40-49e2-a010-0a3d821ba382.png)